How Does Degree Classification Work in the UK?

 How is the classification system different from GPA?

 The UK classification system groups results into broad bands (First, 2:1, 2:2, Third), while a GPA provides a finer-grained numerical score (e.g. 3.7 out of 4.0).
-Some UK universities now provide both.
-Use our GPA Calculator to convert.
+Some UK universities now provide both on transcripts.
+Use our GPA Calculator to convert your marks.

 Related Tools & Guides

-- What Do I Need to Get a First? — First target calculator
+- What Do I Need to Get a First? — find out the marks you need

 - What Do I Need for a 2:1? — 2:1 target calculator

-- How Are Degree Grades Calculated? — calculation method explained
+- How Are Degree Grades Calculated? — the maths behind the calculation

 - How to Get a First — strategies for top grades

 Disclaimer: This guide describes the general UK degree classification system.
 Individual universities may have different calculation methods, borderline policies, and regulations.
-Always check your own university's rules.
+Always check your own university's academic regulations for the rules that apply to you.